 Coq au vin – this is where it started...chicken braised in red wine with lardons and mushrooms.

 Escargots de Bourgogne – This is the famous dish of little French snails cooked in their shells with a parsley butter.

 Buckwheat Pancakes – From the Loire and Brittany regions of France.
 Also known as 'galettes' and filled with meats, cheese, ham or vegetables.

 Crêpes – Delicious little pancakes that can be found throughout Brittany.
 Often filled with a sweet filling, but also with a savoury filling such as cheese and ham.

 Andouillettes – This is a sausage dish which you either love or you hate as it has a distinct smell and flavour.

-Rillettes – a thick but spreadable paste made from braised pork.
+Rillettes – a thick but spreadable paste made from duck legs.